Make your emails accessible to everyone

 • No labels.

-Example of poor accessibility design; unlabeled, coloured email content
+Example of poor accessibility design; unlabelled, coloured email content

 Good Accessibility Design: